FAQ's for Parents and Family

 Q: What do I do if I have concerns about my student?

-A: You can share your concern with a Case Manager by calling (828)262-8284 or email firstname.lastname@example.org.
+A: You can share your concern with a Case Manager by completing the online Care & Concern Referral form or call (828)262-8284.
 A Case Manager can contact your student and offer support and resources to assist in student success.
-If you have specific concerns please visit our resource page for resources specific information.
+If you have specific concerns please visit our resource page for resource specific information.

 Q: What support can the University provide to a student who is struggling with mental health concerns?

 A: If a student is struggling with a mental health concern they may visit Counseling and Psychological Services located in the Miles Annas Student Support building.
 Students may present during walk in hours and speak with a counselor to determine what services will best meet their mental health needs.
+During the current Covid-19 pandemic, students are encouraged to call Counseling and Psychological Services at (828)262-3180 to initiate counseling services instead of utilizing walk in services.
 Students may also contact the counselor on call after hours by calling (828)262-3180.
 Students who would like additional support and resources may also meet with a Case Manager to discuss other mental health support resources available.

 Q: Can I have access to my students records at Appalachian State?